noah-art3mis/crucible/README.md

 -   `Variable`

     -   id (str): name of the test case
-    -   content (str): text of snippet to be inserted in prompt
+    -   content (str): text to be inserted in prompt
     -   expected (str list): values that would be considered correct
-    -   options (str list): all values that the response could take. leave empty if does not apply

     ```python
     Variable(